vidun-jay/3005-group-project/README.md

 ```

 ## Running the Server
 To run the web server, ensure that `node.js` is installed (see [How to Install Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)).
-Then, run
+Then, download all of the required packages by running:

 ```shell
 npm init
 ```

-to download all of the required packages, and
+and run the web server using:

 ```shell
 node index.js
 ```

-to run the server.
 It should then be available on http://localhost:3000/.

 **⚠️ Note:** Ensure that the `.env` file is in the working directory.
 The application cannot connect to the PostgreSQL server otherwise.